Last modified: 20 March 2015

 What if I do receive 'public funds'?

-If you receive ‘public funds’ (other than under the 'temporary disruption of funds' exception described above), you may be in breach of your immigration conditions.
+If you receive ‘public funds’, you may be in breach of your immigration conditions.
 Breaching an immigration condition is a criminal offence and could lead to serious immigration problems, including removal from the UK and difficulties with getting an extension of leave or being allowed to come back to the UK for a specified period of time.

 Some international students are encouraged to apply for benefits by agencies which are not aware that they are in the UK with immigration permission as a student, and that it would be a breach of their immigration conditions to claim the benefit.
 For example, if a student or their partner has a child whilst in the UK, the midwife or hospital or social work staff may encourage them to apply for Child Benefit or Child Tax Credit by providing the application forms, when in fact the student is not usually permitted to claim these benefits.